b-wave/uDSKY/README.md

 John Pultorak's Block1 Simulator vers 1.16 in C++ and Ronald Burkey's Block 2 AGC simulators on <http://www.ibiblio.org/apollo/> Further, the Simulation runs great on Raspberry Pi.
 I will fork the files needed for both simulators.

 The Teensy 3.2 used in this has a plug in board that contains a Real time clock and navigation sensors.
+<https://www.pjrc.com/store/prop_shield.html>  Which will mount to the =board nicely.
+I also included
+a couple of Apollo Themed Processing PDEs included in <https://github.com/b-wave/uDSKY/tree/master/uDSKY%20IMU>
+that work with this board and it can mount to the uDSKY using stacking header pins.

-Why did I do this?
+Why on earth did I do this project?
 Ultimately, it is a clock.
 I intend to have a standalone version to do navigation demonstation experiments and become a "moon clock" to track the current position, phase, and distance to the moon - *...in real time!*

 What it is not...
-A 1:1 scale model of a DSKY.
+Its not to scale or even a 1:1 scale model of a DSKY.
 How I arrived at the scaling was I took the best head-on photo of a DSKY I could find and scaled it to match the smallest descrete LED 7-segment *green-ish* displays I could find.
 It turned out that at that scale, the Keys were  ~.75" on center, which was nice